hulmgulm/multisolver/README.md

 If you want to install and build MultiSolver yourself just follow these steps:

+* Make sure you have `npm` and `gulp` globally installed for your system
+* Run `npm install` in the repository folder to download all needed modules
+* Run `gulp` in the repository folder to compile the code, minify everything into one single file and start a local web server

 A hosted version can be found here: [MultiSolver](http://geocaching.dennistreysa.de/multisolver/)